OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-01.md

 ## 1 Kings 1:10

-But he did not invite Nathan the prophet, Benaiah, the mighty men, or Solomon his brother.
+Yet, Nathan the prophet, Benaiah, the mighty men, and Solomon his brother were not invited.

 ---